Haroenv/ccna/README.md

 A summary of all commands useable in CCNA 1 and 2.

+# Contributions

+Definitely not all commands have been added yet.
+Feel free to add your own contributions via a pull request!
+The text itself is written in [index.md](index.md), which is in [kramdown](http://kramdown.gettalong.org), a superset of markdown.
+If you have any questions, ask away!

 # Development

 The summary itself is written in Markdown in the [index.md](index.md) file.
 To view the site you'll need to install jekyll`: